casto-tech/recipe_site/README.md

 - HTTPS enforced (`SECURE_SSL_REDIRECT = True`)
 - HSTS for 1 year with subdomains and preload
 - Secure, HttpOnly, SameSite=Strict cookies
-- Content Security Policy via `django-csp`
+- Content Security Policy via `django-csp` — `script-src: 'self'` only; no CDN, no `unsafe-inline`
+- All JavaScript (Alpine.js, HTMX, app.js) is self-hosted and served by WhiteNoise with content-hashed filenames — no external script dependencies
+- Tailwind CSS compiled from source at Docker build time — no CDN loaded at runtime
-- Rate limiting on all endpoints via `django-ratelimit` (reads real client IP through Azure proxy)
+- Rate limiting on all endpoints via `django-ratelimit` — HTTP 429 with `Retry-After: 60` header
 - Brute-force lockout after 5 failed logins via `django-axes` (1-hour lockout)
-- `X-Frame-Options: DENY`, `X-Content-Type-Options: nosniff`, `Referrer-Policy: strict-origin-when-cross-origin`
+- `X-Frame-Options: DENY`, `X-Content-Type-Options: nosniff`, `Referrer-Policy: strict-origin-when-cross-origin`, `Permissions-Policy`

 ### CI/CD security